 926. Why did you stop working in your previous job or business?
 Please indicate the main reason.

+Show Card 926: Reason for Stopping Work.

+- 1 laid off (business closure, redundancy, early retirement, dismissal etc.)

+- 2 mandatory retirement

+- 3 end of contract/temporary job

+- 4 sale/closure of own or family business

+- 5 marriage

+- 6 child birth/need to look after children

+- 7 need to look after old, sick, disabled person(s)

+- 8 partner's/spouse's job required move to another place

+- 9 studying

+- 10 military or social service

+- 11 own illness or disability

+- 12 wanted to retire or to live off private means

+- 13 other reason

+Questions to Those Who Did Not Declare Working

+927. Did you do any paid work in the 7 days ending last Sunday, either as an employee or selfemployed?

+1 - yes

+- 928. Is your work full-time or part-time?

+- 1 full-time

-Show Card 926: Reason for Stopping Work. laid off (business closure, redundancy, early retirement, dismissal etc.) mandatory retirement end of contract/temporary job sale/closure of own or family business marriage child birth/need to look after children need to look after old, sick, disabled person(s) partner's/spouse's job required move to another place studying military or social service own illness or disability wanted to retire or to live off private means other reason Que estions to Those Who Did Not Declare Working 927.
-Did you do any paid work in the 7 days ending last Sunday, either as an employee or self-employed?
-1 - yes \downarrow 2 - no \rightarrow go to 957 928.
-Is your work full-time or part-time?
-1 - full-time 2 - part-time Que estions to Those Who Are Working more Id now like to ask a few questions about your current job or business.
-If you are engaged in two or jobs or businesses, I would like you to tell me now only about the one in which you spend most of working hours.
+- 2 part-time

+Questions to Those Who Are Working

+I would now like to ask a few questions about your current job or business.
+If you are engaged in two or more jobs or businesses, I would like you to tell me now only about the one in which you spend most of your working hours.

 929. What is your current occupation?
 Please describe the principal activity you perform.

-(Code: ISCO) 930.
-In what month and year did you start this job or business? month year hours per week
+930. In what month and year did you start this job or business?

-931. How many hours per week do you normally work in this job or business including overtime?

-1 - I usually work in one place away from home

-932. Which of the following statements best describes where you work?

-2 - I usually work at home 3 - I usually work part of the week at home and part away from home 4 - I usually work in a variety of places away from home
+- 931. How many hours per week do you normally work in this job or business including overtime? - 932.
+Which of the following statements best describes where you work? - 1 I usually work in one place away from home - 2 I usually work at home - 3 I usually work part of the week at home and part away from home - 4 I usually work in a variety of places away from home